KnpLabs/knp-components/doc/pager/intro.md

 This is a PHP 5.3 paginator with a totally diferent core concept.

+**Note:** it is still experimental, any ideas on structural design are very welcome

 How is it diferent?
 First of all, it uses **event dispatcher** to paginate whatever is needed.
 Pagination process involves triggering events which hits the **subscribers** and if the subscriber knows how to paginate the given object it does.
 Finally, some subscriber must initialize the